 - When we suffer from cold, it is not recommended to include tomato in our diet, so we can make the same chutney by replacing tomato with a piece of tamarind.

-- You can add a tbsp of curd in the above chutney and can be used as a dip for pakora, tikka, kebab, etc.
+- We can prepare quick & easy thoothuvalai chutney as below.
+If we add a tbsp of curd into this chutney, it can be used as a dip for pakora, tikka, kebab, etc.

-- You can also make coconut chutney using thoothuvalai and it tastes like a curry leaves chutney:
+- We can also make coconut chutney using thoothuvalai as shown below and it tastes exactly like a curry leaves coconut chutney:

-- Since thoothuvalai plant has tiny yet sharp thorns all over the stems & leaves as well, we need to be careful while handling.
-We have to discard its thorny stems and use thorny leaves alone; no need to remove those thorns on the leaves as they become soft & tender when cooked; if you find it difficult to chop these thorny leaves, you can use the leaf as a whole as shown below.
+- Since thoothuvalai plant has sharp tiny thorns all over the stems & leaves, we need to be careful while handling it.
+We have to discard its thorny stems but we can use thorny leaves alone; no need to remove those thorns on the leaves as they become soft & tender while sauteing; if you find it difficult to chop these thorny leaves, you can use the whole leaves as shown below.